 Learn more before applying for a building permit, trade permit or zoning permit

 Start by searching for building permits applications, trade permits applications or zoning permit applications.
 The webpages include applications, brochures and other forms.
 You can find all Development Services forms in Documents.
 You can also read more on the residential building permits webpage.

-If staff needs more time to review your plans, you will need to leave them at Development Services.
+If staff needs more time to review your plans, you will need to give them to Development Services.
 Staff will enter your permit information in our system and bill the fee you need to pay up front (intake fee).
-When you pay the fee, your project moves from "Application" Status to "Under Review".
-Within 1 - 2 working days, staff will assign your project to specific reviewers.
+When you pay the fee, your project moves from "Application" Status to "Under Review."
+Then staff will assign your project to specific reviewers.